Roland Charles Wagner

 Roland C. Wagner (6 September 1960 – 5 August 2012) was a French writer of humorous science fiction.
-Since his professional debut in 1981, he had written around one hundred novellas and around fifty novels.
+Since his professional debut in 1981, he wrote around one hundred novellas and around fifty novels.
 He was the only writer to have received the Prix Rosny-Aîné seven times, as well as many other awards.

 Biography

 Roland Wagner was born in Bab El Oued, Algeria during the Algerian War of Independence.
 After the war, his family left Algeria like many Pieds-Noirs and settled in Clamart.
 Throughout his youth, Wagner was an avid reader of Fleuve Noir Anticipation and other science-fiction stories.
 He began writing his own stories at age 15.
 In 1981, he won the Prix Rosny-Aîné for his short story Faire-part.
 He was killed in an automobile accident on 5 August 2012.

 Major works

 Histoire d'un futur

 Les Futurs Mystères de Paris ("The Future Mysteries of Paris") features a "transparent" (not exactly invisible) private detective.
 Starting with La Balle du néant ("The Bullet From Nowhere"), this cycle has nine titles (up to Mine de rien, 2006) inside a larger set, including Le Chant du cosmos ("The Song of the Cosmos"), a far-future tale which describes a mental game inspired by Go.